bcgov/aps-infra-platform/documentation/how-to/sdx-org-signing.md

 Reach out to the APS team with your CSR to get it reviewed, approved and signed.

-## Register the CA signed certificate
+## Add CA signed certificate to registry

 Once you receive back the certificate, save the certificate (and its intermediate CAs) in a `new.crt` file, and the root certificate for the CA in `root.crt`.

-You will then be able to use this information to update the public key details with the new certificate.
+You will then be able to use this information to update the public key details with the new certificate in the JWKS registry.

 === "Restish CLI"